ZihangWang93/pygmy-3/docs/README.md

-# 677 Lab 3
+# Documentation

-This directory should contain documentation for your project.
-You can include any files with documentation but the following files are REQUIRED:

-* Design doc
+* Design document
-* Output file showing sample output from runs
+* Output files showing sample output are present in the design doc
-* Performance doc showing data (bar graphs/plots, tables etc) of your measurements/experiments and simple conclusion
+* Performance evaluations are present in the design doc